Professional wrestling tag team match types

 Much like the singles match, tag team professional wrestling matches can and have taken many forms.
 Just about any singles or melee match type can be adapted to tag teams; for example, hardcore tag team matches are commonplace.
 Tag team ladder match and variations are also frequently used as a title feud blow-off match.
 Stipulations, such as "I quit" or "loser leaves town" may also be applied.

 The following are match variations that are specific to tag team wrestling.

 Multiple wrestlers teamed matches

 Tag team matches can range from two teams of two fighting, to multiple person teams challenging each other.
-Such examples are six-man tag team matches or eight-man tag team matches, in which two teams of three or two teams of four fight in a standard one fall tag team match.
+Such examples are six-man tag team matches (known as "Trios" in Lucha Libre and "Triple Tag" in British wrestling) or eight-man tag team matches, in which two teams of three or two teams of four fight in a standard one fall tag team match.

 Relevos Australianos

 A six-man tag team match between two teams of three wrestlers.
 Each team has one wrestler designated as team captain.
 To win, a team must either score a fall against the opposing team's captain, or one fall each against both of the other wrestlers.
 These matches are often two out of three falls and rules about tagging in are often stretched.
 This match type is called relevos Australianos (Australian relay) in Mexico and is most often seen in lucha libre promotions such as Lucha Libre AAA World Wide (AAA) and Consejo Mundial de Lucha Libre (CMLL) although some non-Mexican promotions have used them as gimmick matches as well.